OtavioRoque/FastRestorer/Config/README.md

-﻿# Configuração de Connection String
+﻿# Connection String Configuration

-Esta pasta contém os arquivos de configuração da connection string usados pelo projeto.
+This folder contains the connection string configuration files used by the project.

 ## 🧩 `App.config`

-- Versionado no repositório..
+- Versioned in the repository.
-- Contém uma connection string fictícia, usada apenas como modelo de referência.
+- Contains a fictitious connection string, used only as a reference model.

 ## 🔒 `App.Local.config`

-- Não versionado (está no `.gitignore`).
+- Not versioned (it is in `.gitignore`).
-- Deve conter sua connection string real para acesso ao SQL Server.
+- Must contain your real connection string for accessing SQL Server.
-- Para criar:
+- To create it:
-  - Faça uma cópia de `App.config`.
+  - Make a copy of `App.config`.
-  - Renomeie a cópia para `App.Local.config`.
+  - Rename the copy to `App.Local.config`.
-  - Edite o valor do atributo `connectionString` com seus dados reais.
+  - Edit the `connectionString` attribute value with your real data.